[ + link to: A relic of the Old Space Program ]

 Zendexor: I'd hesitate before recommending anything to you, but yes, I enjoyed it.
 Actually, this was my third read of the book.
 I enjoyed it the first read, was rather bored during the second many years later, and then recently when coming to it for the third time I went back to enjoying and appreciating it.
 Make of that what you will.

-Harlei: It's whatever you expect from a book, which determines whether or not you enjoy it.
+Harlei: It's whatever you expect from a book, that determines whether or not you enjoy it.
 If you're in the mood for contemplating historical resonances, Prelude to Space sounds like a good read.

 Arthur C Clarke, Prelude to Space (1953); Rex Gordon, No Man Friday (1956); Hugh Walters, Blast Off At Woomera (1957); H G Wells, The First Men in the Moon (1901)